pingcap/blog/tidb-operator-your-tidb-operations-expert-for-kubernetes.md

 [PayPay](https://en.pingcap.com/case-studies/japan-largest-mobile-payment-company-migrates-from-aurora-to-a-scale-out-database) is the top mobile payment company in Japan.
 PayPay has deployed over 100 database nodes using TiDB Operator, including more than 30 nodes in the production environment managed by TiDB Operator.
 Back when PayPay conducted a [proof of concept](https://en.wikipedia.org/wiki/Proof_of_concept) (POC), they made a thorough disaster recovery drill, including various process failures, node failures, and AWS availability zone failures, as well as disaster recovery.
 They even simulated the whole AWS server going down to test if they could restore the cluster data through regular backups.
 To their relief, TiDB Operator passed all these tests, and PayPay gladly put their whole cluster on TiDB Operator and Kubernetes.

-Another example is [Mashang Consumer Finance](https://www.crunchbase.com/organization/ms-finance), a Chinese financial services company.
-They put their system archive and batch processing services on TiDB, with over 60 physical nodes in the online cluster.
-After the company used TiDB Operator, their hardware cost of hybrid deployment was reduced by 70%, compared to the previous physical machine deployment.
+[Mashang Consumer Finance](https://www.crunchbase.com/organization/ms-finance), a Chinese financial services company, has put their system archive and batch processing services on TiDB, with over 60 physical nodes in the online cluster.
+After the company used TiDB Operator, their hybrid deployment hardware cost was reduced by 70%, compared to the previous physical machine deployment.

 In summary, what is the best practice for running TiDB in Kubernetes?
 The answer is TiDB Operator.
 If you still have doubts, consider the companies that are already using TiDB Operator and having good success with it.
 Or just get started [here](https://docs.pingcap.com/tidb-in-kubernetes/stable/get-started) and let TiDB Operator, your operations expert, safeguard your TiDB clusters in Kubernetes.